iyliahutta/singapore-hdb-resale-prices/README.md

 Whilst BTOs tend to be the choice of most young Singaporean couples, my current and potential future situation may push my partner and I to look towards resale flats to meet our housing needs.
-As such, I set forth on this project thatread_csv(“C:/Users/iylia.hutta/OneDrive - Meltwater/Desktop/Data Stuff/Singapore HDB Flat Resale Prices/Data/resale-flat-prices-based-on-approval-date-1990-1999”) will focus on resale flats under the Housing & Development Board (HDB).
+As such, I set forth on this project that will focus on resale flats under the Housing & Development Board (HDB).

 This project therefore seeks to analyse the prices of Singapore’s HDB Resale Flats for the years of 1990 - 2022.
 Data was obtained from